 for trusted information, guidance and support.

 Valuable, well-intentioned: websites with org-domains are known for containing

 valuable information and for representing worthwhile causes.

 fundraising potential: customers, who owns org-domains, report that having a site with an .org

 extension is best for online fundraising.

 Targeting: The vast majority of Internet users associate "nonprofit" with the org-domain

 You can register now org-domains with German Umlaut like ä,ö,ü.

-Beginning 23 July 2005, the registry of org-domains will accept IDN names for Danish, Hungarian, Icelandic, Korean (Hangul), Latvian, Lithuanian, Polish and Swedish.
+Since July 2005 the registry of org-domains accepts IDN names for Danish, Hungarian, Icelandic, Korean (Hangul), Latvian, Lithuanian, Polish and Swedish.
 These new IDNs will be available on a "first come first serve basis".

-In the spring of next year Spanish Internationalized Domain Names (IDNs) will be available for org-domains.
+Since spring 2007 Spanish Internationalized Domain Names (IDNs) are available for org-domains.